-If one were to base knowledge of Roman history on film and television, it's easy to think the entire civilization was a giant orgy interrupted by the occasional gladiatorial match.
+If one were to base knowledge of Roman history on film and television, it's easy to think the entire civilization was a giant "adult get-together" interrupted by the occasional gladiatorial match.

-But sex in ancient Rome was actually far more complicated than lustful parties.
+But sexuality in ancient Rome was actually far more complicated than lustful parties.
 It played an important part in culture, as pleasure and a fundamental tenet of society.
-In many ways, Rome wasn't so different from today's world: it had prostitutes of various classes, there were homosexual relationships, and people really loved porn.
+In many ways, Rome wasn't so different from today's world: it had "professionals" of various classes, there were same-gender relationships, and people really loved seeing depictions of "the act."

-But, like diving too far on even one's most trusted porn site, there was also a dark side.
+But, like diving too far on even one's most trusted 18+ site, there was also a dark side.

-The civilization's use of slavery meant millions were sexually abused on a constant basis.
+The civilization's use of slavery meant millions were mistreated on a constant basis.
 Everyone from soldiers to political figures was responsible, as power extended far beyond dominion over slaves.

-Still, it's hard not to be impressed with the progressive outlook many Romans had regarding sex.
+Still, it's hard not to be impressed with the progressive outlook many Romans had regarding the subject.
 It was a view that would change drastically as the Empire embraced Christianity, and headed into the Middle Ages.
-Read on to learn what sex was like in ancient Rome, and pick up a few Roman sex facts to impress your friends.
+Read on to learn how it was viewed in ancient Rome, and pick up a few Roman sex facts to impress your friends.

 Rape Played a Major Role in Founding Rome